TheCompAce/ShellSpeak/README.md

 - This can and will delete files if you are not careful, I suggest you use this on a system you do not care about, or a emulator.
 - I only have developed and tested on windows, "should" work with other consoles, and on windows, OpenAI loves using *nix comments.
 - Feel free to look at what I have done, and please check back in a day or two.
-- I plan on Expanding on this README this is just a quick draft.

 ## Highlights
 - Works just like the console.
 (With pretty colors.)